 The 2020 Census reveals a story of changing demographics in the United States.
 It should hardly come as a surprise that the story is diversity.
 “Over the past 10 years, people who identified as Hispanic, Asian or more than one race accounted for larger shares of the population….”

 The population growth since 2010 “was made up entirely of people who identified as Hispanic, Asian, Black or more than one race”.
-We can speculate on the reasons for this major shift, but the fact remains that people of color are increasingly making up a larger percent of the population, and that trend will more than likely continue.
+We can speculate on the reasons for this major shift, but the fact remains that people of color are increasingly making up a larger percent of the population, and that trend will surely continue.

 My thoughts, as always, turn to the impact on the Body of Christ and how the Church is responding… and should respond… to the times.
-These times are a changing, crooned Bob Dylan in my youth, but they are always a changing.
+These times are a changing, crooned Bob Dylan in my youth…..
+But then, they are always a changing.

 Thoughts and excerpts from Membership, published in the Weight of Glory and other addresses (by Harper One) by CS Lewis.